Germany eyes Filipino nurses to ease labor shortage – DW – 03/14/2024

 Germany is just one of the many countries seeking qualified medical workers from abroad to offset its labor shortage.

-The United Kingdom's National Health Service (NHS) employs around 40,000 Filipino nurses.
-Thousands more migrated to the United States, Australia, Canada and other countries where healthcare workers receive better wages and working conditions than in the Philippines?
+The National Health Service in the United Kingdom employs around 40,000 Filipino nurses.
+Thousands more have migrated to the United States, Australia, Canada and other countries where health care workers receive better wages and working conditions than in the Philippines.

 The pay in the private sector is even lower, Nolasco pointed out, as many nurses receive the minimum wage of around 15,000 pesos.